Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Differentiated Social Systems and Communication

-Every system observes and is made observable by the difference between itself and its environment, a distinction that is made within the system itself.
-Systems adapt and orient themselves to their environment, reproducing in each operation the distinction between system and environment. \citet{luhmann1992communication} insists on the operational closure of systems; no system communicates directly with any other system, and information cannot ``transfer'' from one system to another.
+Every system observes and is made observable by the difference between itself and its environment -- a distinction that is made within the system itself.
+Systems adapt and orient themselves to their environment, reproducing in each operation the distinction between system and environment. \citet{luhmann1992communication} insists on the operational closure of systems; no system communicates directly with any other system and information cannot ``transfer'' from one system to another.
 Rather, each system observes other systems as elements in its environment, and responds to its observations of other systems only on its own terms.
 The environment is not a given ontological reality, rather it is open-ended and mutable horizon of experience composed by the observing system in question.
-The environment is not the totality of what is ``really there'', it is a cognitive construction that the system must produce for itself.
-Order is generated from noise.
+In other words, the environment is not the totality of what is ``really there'', it is a cognitive construction that each system produces for itself.
+This way, order is generated from noise.
+Like living organisms, systems must discover the world by and for themselves -- they produce information internally by selecting observations and processing them.

+When applied to social systems, there is no way to communicate about the distinction between society and the world without relying on communication.
+We must observe communication using communication.
+Hence totalising terms like ``society'' and ``communication'' serve only as references -- symbolic terms that have particular valences when deployed in the ongoing communication of self-referential social systems.
+To understand and communicate about communication, we must rely on communication.
+Systems theory is in this way premised on paradoxes of observation, and this, as we suggested above, makes it a uniquely interesting way for charting the paradoxical problems of the \emph{sociotechnical gap}~\cite{ackerman2003sociotechnicalgap}.

+As explained in Section~\ref{sec:selections}, the theory defines communication as a tripartite process of differentiation.
+Each communicative operation is composed of three distinct \emph{selections} from a horizon of possibility.
+In each communication, \textbf{understanding} is the key moment; it occurs through the drawing of a distinction between selected \textbf{information} and \textbf{utterance}.
+Understanding -- the making of meaning -- is observer-dependent and arises in the decoding of \emph{what} is communicated from \emph{how} it is communicated.
+With each selection, an element is actualised from a horizon of potentiality by means of a distinction.
+What is indicated is distinguished from what is not indicated.
+This is why each communicative operation reinstates the boundary between an observing system and its environment.
+One side of the distinction is marked, the other side is excluded from indication.

+The inherent contingency of each selection can, in turn, be observed via further second-order operations, which follow in time and can indicate both the previous indication and its \emph{unmarked side} -- making an indication of what was not selected.
+In this way, the first distinction re-enters the system.
+The system refers to its own previous operation and in so doing performs a new operation -- a new instantiation of the distinction between system and environment.
+Thus each second-order observation entails the use of a further selection by means of a further distinction, the contingency of which can only be observed by means of a further second-order distinction, and so on.